 At Edify, we’re dedicated to seamless onboarding for new engineers.
 Our new software, Eddy, offers a fully integrated system for managing onboarding communications with new engineers to get them independent and contributing in as little time as possible.

 So it’s safe to say that engineering onboarding is our thing.

 If you’re a startup tech company, or are looking to overhaul your onboarding system, it’s important to start with the foundations of good onboarding.
 Specifically, understand the difference between technical onboarding — and onboarding in general — and orientation.

 Onboarding and orientation might seem interchangeable, but they offer different, specific benefits for new engineers and their teams.

 When does onboarding happen?

 Consider orientation as “day one operations”.
 It involves welcoming a new engineer to the company, setting them up with HR for an overview of their benefits, reviewing compensation and time off procedures.
+Much of this is now happening remotely for engineers.
 Orientation can also involve some basic setup for the new engineer’s role; your new hire might get their desk, laptop, and other tech supplies provided by the company during orientation.